freshcom/freshcom-api-reference/content/storefront.md

 Authorized roles: all

-- Only user with role `supportSpecialist`, `developer` or `administrator` can create line item for order in any status.
-All other role can only create line item for order in `cart` status.
+- User with role other than `supportSpecialist`, `developer` or `administrator` can only create line item for order with `cart` status.
 - Only user with role `supportSpecialist`, `developer` or `administrator` can set `chargeQuantity` and `isEstimate`.

 **Parameters**